GoogleChromeLabs/browser-fs-access/README.md

 };

 // Optional file handle to save back to an existing file.
-// This will only work with the Native File System API.
+// This will only work with the File System Access API.
 // Get a `FileHandle` from the `handle` property of the `Blob`
 // you receive from `fileOpen()` (this is non-standard). const handle = previouslyOpenedBlob.handle;